imrafaelmerino/avro-spec/readme.md

 ```

-If the person object conforms to the spec, you are good.
+If the person JSON conforms to the spec, you are good.
 During testing, if the object doesn't conform to the spec,
 you'll get an assertion error, freeing you from checking this in every test you write.
 The serializer and deserializer
 builder have more options to define an `EncoderFactory` different than the default one or to specify `BinaryEncoder` to
 be reused.